futoin/specs/draft/ftn8.1_stateless_auth.md

 **Use of this method is discouraged and should be limited to not important functionality accessed through SecureChannel.**

-The Secret used in clear text requests must be separate from all other secrets to prevent exposure of those.
-It's assumed that there is a unique clear text secret per Service.

 ### 2.1.1.
 Clear text request "sec" field structured format